paracorde/rchatbot/README.md

 ### Placing an Order

-User: "I'd like to order two burgers and a diet coke.
+User: "I'd like to order a rice bowl and a diet coke.
 I'm allergic to soy."

 The system will:
 1. Identify menu items and quantities